If your Philips Garment Steamer (handheld or stand steamer) does not produce steam, find possible causes and solutions below.

 Note: The following does not apply if you own a 2-in-1 Philips Steamer

 Your Philips Handheld Steamer is designed to be used vertically.
 When it is positioned horizontally, the water from the tank might not flow freely.

 To prevent this, please hold your handheld steamer vertically while using it.

-(a) For manual steaming, hold the steam trigger for steaming (see figure)
+(a) Hold the steam trigger for steaming (see figure)

-During steaming: After 10 minutes of usage, the steamer automatically switches to the shut-off mode.
-Double tap the steam trigger to reactivate auto steaming.
-If you want to deactivate auto steam, single tap the steam trigger (see figure).
+During steaming: After 8-10 minutes of usage, the continuous steam will stop automatically.
+Double tap the steam trigger to reactivate continuous steaming.
+If you want to deactivate continuous steam, single tap the steam trigger (see figure).